mecid/mecid.github.io/_posts/2022-01-19-microapps-architecture-in-swift-feature-modules.md

 )
 ```

 As you can see, we define the *Onboarding* module as a separate target with *DesignSystem* as the dependency.
-It allows us to import the Design System module and reuse its functionality.
+It allows us to import the *DesignSystem* module and reuse its functionality.
 The onboarding screen should present a few items that we define below.

 ```swift
 public struct OnboardingItem: Hashable {